Fuseteam/docs.ubports.com/contribute/documentation.rst

 Documentation guidelines
 ------------------------

-These rules govern how you should write your documentation to avoid problems with style, format, or linking.
+These rules govern how you should write documentation to avoid problems with style, format or linking.

 Title
 ^^^^^